iamenearossi/paperwork/inside-notes/paperwork-05-hard-lesson-in-building-continuity-while-everything-keeps-moving.md

 Some of this work doesn’t need more thinking.
 It needs space, and rituals, and the willingness to keep adjusting even when it feels like you’ve already adjusted enough.

-And that’s where the studio is now.
-Still changing, still adjusting, but more aware that **continuity is not something you inherit.
+**Continuity is not something you inherit.
 It’s something you actively take care of.**

 </br>